KrishDevCrafting/Javascript-Practise/Dom/notes.md

 The text inside elements forms text nodes, labelled as #text.
 A text node contains only a string.
 It may not have children and is always a leaf of the tree. !important
 There are only two top-level exclusions:

-Spaces and newlines before <head> are ignored for historical reasons.
+1.Spaces and newlines before <head> are ignored for historical reasons.
-If we put something after </body>, then that is automatically moved inside the body, at the end, as the HTML spec requires that all content must be inside <body>.
+2.If we put something after </body>, then that is automatically moved inside the body, at the end, as the HTML spec requires that all content must be inside <body>.
 So there can’t be any spaces after </body>.

+Tables always have <tbody>

+An interesting “special case” is tables.
+By DOM specification they must have <tbody> tag, but HTML text may omit it.
+Then the browser creates <tbody> in the DOM automatically.

+For the HTML: